hr-uconn-health-signature

 PubMed Citations Link

-1. Moon, J., H.F.
+5. Moon, J., H.F.
 Posada-Quintero, and K.H.
-Chon, Risk Factor, symptom, and mechanism identification for cardiovascular disease using literature embedding model with genotype and phenotype information, Expert Systems with Applications, In Press
+Chon, A literature embedding model for cardiovascular disease prediction using risk factors, symptoms, and genotype information, Expert Systems with Applications, 213, 118930, 2023.